 These chains create bonds called peptide ligaments and are one of the protein compounds that are very important for the health of the human body, as it is one of the necessary components of tissues and cells, and regulates various functions of the body such as hormones and enzymes.
-The body gets proteins from foods, and when these proteins enter the body, a substantial amount is converted into glucose that serves as energy in the human body.
+The body gets proteins from foods, and when these proteins enter the body, a substantial amount is converted into glucose.
+Glucose serves as energy in the human body.

-Work of proteins in the body:
+Work of Proteins in the Body

-Symptoms of protein deficiency:
+Symptoms of Protein Deficiency

 There are 13 types of Vitamins:

-There are two sorts of nutrients, macronutrients, and micro neutrals.
-Macronutrients include carbohydrates, proteins, and fats, while micronutrients come with vitamins and minerals.
+There are two sorts of mineral nutrients, macronutrients, and micro neutrals.
+Macronutrients include carbohydrates, proteins, and fats, while micronutrients include vitamins and minerals.
 Although both minerals and vitamins are micronutrients, both of them are totally different from each other.
 Vitamins are organic and break down by heat, air, or acid, while minerals are inorganic and remain the same on their own structure.

-Problems resulting out of deficiency and excess:
+Problems Resulting out of Deficiency and Excess

-Quantity required daily for women, 1,000 mg per day, and 1,200 mg per day for men.The diet provides many nutrients in the form of proteins, minerals, vitamins, and other compounds that exist in our bodies.
-A lack of all of these nutrients will increase the risk of infection, disease, etc. A healthy diet with nutrients and meals will develop your overall health and avoid illness.
+Quantity required daily for women: 1,000 mg per day, and 1,200 mg per day for men.The diet provides many nutrients in the form of proteins, minerals, vitamins, and other compounds that exist in our bodies.
+A lack of all these nutrients will increase the risk of infection, disease, etc. A healthy diet with nutrients and meals will develop your overall health and avoid illness.
 Visit your physician or nutritionist to assess your dietary requirements.